-History of Fashion 54 hours lecture
+FD 32 History of Fashion 54 hours lecture Grading: letter grade or pass/no pass

 This course is a survey of the evolution of clothing styles from the ancient Egyptian to the present time period.
-Content includes the importance of costume as a social record and how costume has influenced lifestyle, culture and contemporary fashions.
-The course emphasizes costume, its effects and relationships to political, social and economic conditions.
+Content includes the importance of dress as a social record and how dress has influenced lifestyle, culture and contemporary fashions.
+The course emphasizes the effects of dress and relationships to political, social and economic conditions.
+Transferable to CSU